sdmeers/weatherstation/readme.md

 The Enviro Weather requires a static IP for the web-server (this also makes it easier to access the web-pages).
 If running on a local network use IP Binding on the router to ensure the web-server is allocated a static IP.

 ## Helper functions
 [weather_helper.py](https://github.com/sdmeers/weatherstation/blob/main/weather_helper.py) contains a number of helper Python functions.
-In particular the `get_data(**args)` function is included to simplify the extraction of weather records from the MySQL database, for example for analysis of the data in a Jupyter Notebook.
+In particular the `get_data(**args)` function is included to simplify the extraction of weather records from the MySQL database as a Pandas DataFrame, for example for analysis of the data in a Jupyter Notebook.
 A summary of the help page for the function is as follows:

 ```
 get_data(*args):